 Happy to say that Facon has finally been released online to watch and enjoy!
 Please watch and share!

-Similarly in Anderson-Hunt’s work ‘The Audience Is Present’ the audience is shifted from their position as safe spectator and left feeling exposed.
-When I arrive at the Cellar Theatre we are instructed to turn off our phones and led into a darkened space.
-There Anderson-Hunt performs a series of stretches.
-Then one by one she takes spectators by hand and leads them into a second space with two seating banks opposite to each other.
-Anderson-Hunt leads each person to a seat one by one and then leaves.
+In ‘The Audience is Present’ the audience is shifted from their position as safe spectator and left feeling exposed.
+When I arrive at the Cellar Theatre we are instructed to turn off our phones and are led into a darkened foyer.
+In the foyer Anderson-Hunt performs a series of stretches and encourages the audience members to join her.
+Next she takes the spectators by hand, and one by one leads them into a second space with two seating banks opposite to each other.
+Then, she leaves.

 I’m excited to see what Belinda Anderson-Hunt comes up with next.